 This applies to a lot more types of devices, so it is not limited to websites.
 Among such devices and means of communication are tablets, telephones, software, websites, DVD players, TV, laptops, webinars, printers, support provided by call centers, laboratory equipment, etc.

 Section 508 is for federal government agencies and all states that receive money due to being included in the Assistive Technology Act State Grant program.
-You can find out more about it here.

 You can also check whether your website complies with the section 508 requirements here: https://webaim.org/standards/508/checklist